 Under View -> Options menu you select your default currency.
 The defualt is USD when first installed as shown below.

 You can also set currency precision here which sets the number of decimal places to use when displaying numbers.
 As some currencies require very small denominations you can set this up to eight decimal places.
 The defualt is two decimal places.

-By default two currencies, Bitcoin and US Dollar, are set up for you automatically and Bitcoin is set up with one update method for MTGox.com
+By default two currencies, Bitcoin BTC and US Dollar, are set up for you automatically and BTC is set up with one update methods for bitstamp.net and coinbase.com.

 Below is an example with the Rupee currency added along with an update method for it called re_rupee3